IncredibleLego/GoPong/README.md

 - popup.go in utils to generate confirm pop-ups ("confirm this decision?")

-- Add max and min values for all options

 - In nameinputscene, if you keep a letter or backspace pressed you should be able to delete many characters or write more characthers

 - Option "reset all values to default"